 Market making strategy

-LPs do have two options, which we covered in the article on market makers:
+LPs has to run a desk node which is connected to their price feed source.
+They have two options which we covered in the article on market makers:

 - A Book: hedge the exposure of the liquidity pools on the real markets to neutralize the risk and only earn on spreads or commissions.